 Austpac Resources N.L. mineral technology development relates to the Newcastle Iron Recovery Plant which employs the EARS acid regeneration technology, as well as ERMS mineral technology development.
-The ultimate recoupment of costs carried forward are dependent upon the successful development and commercialisation of the technology.
+The ultimate recoupment of costs carried forward are dependent upon the successful development and commercialisation of the technology and licencing of the technology.